Strategic Corporate Sustainability and Integrated Reporting

 - What is a CSR?

 - What is the GRI and the Food Processing Sector Supplement?

 - What are latest CSR trends?

 2012 Sustainability Summit Highlights

 Each year Burns & McDonnell brings together corporate, public and academic leaders to discuss how sustainability leads to growth and success.
-The firm will be hosting its sixth annual Sustainability Summit on June 7, 2013.
+Review the presentations from our sixth annual Sustainability Summit held in June 2013.

-Read about the latest developments with the Global Reporting Initiative's next generation reporting framework, GRI G4.
+Read about the six key changes with the Global Reporting Initiative's new reporting framework, GRI G4.